sethcottle/littlelink/README.md

 ![LittleLink](https://cdn.cottle.cloud/littlelink/social-circle.png)

-LittleLink is a lightweight DIY alternative to services like [Linktree](https://linktr.ee) and [many.link](https://many.link/).
+LittleLink is a lightweight DIY alternative to services like [Linktree](https://linktr.ee).
 LittleLink was built using [Skeleton](http://getskeleton.com/), a dead simple, responsive boilerplate—we just stripped out some additional code you wouldn't need and added in branded styles for popular services. 😊

 ![Themes](https://cdn.cottle.cloud/littlelink/littlelink-comparison.gif)

-LittleLink has more than 50+ branded button styles you can use (with even more being added by our community).
+LittleLink has more than 60+ branded button styles you can use (with even more being added by our community).
 You'll also find a light and dark theme ready to go.
 Not a fan of the default colors?
 Update `skeleton-light.css` or `skeleton-dark.css` to the HEX values of your choosing.
 You can also set your CSS to `skeleton-auto.css`, which will use the system theme of the device you visit on.

 ![Performance](https://cdn.cottle.cloud/littlelink/performance.png)